 - Student C posts a joke about violence and drugs intended for close friends.
 His or her friend’s family member sees the post and contacts school administrators, who investigate and then call the police.

 - Student D is tagged in several compromising photos without adjusting privacy settings properly.
 Two years later, an admissions officer evaluating his or her college application stumbles upon the photos and related comments.
 The application is immediately rejected.

 Individual Tweets can be confusing when read outside of their intended context.
 Has your student seen something offensive online?
 Is the Tweet part of a larger conversation?
 Here are some tips to help if you see offensive content.

 If a student is receives unwanted Tweets from another user, we generally recommend that he or she block that user and end communication.
 Ignoring the content shows unwillingness to engage in such interaction, and in most cases, the aggressor loses interest.
-Blocking the user also empowers the individual by preventing the blocked user from following them.
 This Twitter Support article explains how to block other users.

 Many issues are likely to be resolved by working with the student’s parents who may not be aware of the situation.
 Encourage parents to talk about online safety issues that may arise.
 Responsible use of the Internet should be promoted at both school and home.

 For more serious cases, involve the school administrator and be sure to know and communicate your school’s Internet safety policies.

 Get to know the Twitter Rules.
 If you believe an account is violating our rules, you or your child can file a report.

 Twitter only removes profiles that are in violation of the Twitter Rules.
 Please remember, Twitter is a social broadcast network rather than a content provider and we do not mediate disputes between users.